 is just plain WRONG.

 In the old days, a few years ago, consumers learned about your brand through advertising on TV, radio, newspapers.
-But, today, people fast forward through commercials or avoid them all together by watching on YouTube or Hulu and listening to satellite radio.
+But, today, people fast forward through commercials or avoid them altogether by watching on YouTube or Hulu and listening to satellite radio.

 Gaining awareness today means showing up in search engines (93% start with search) or in consumers’ newsfeeds on social networks (15 Million consumers research brands on their social networks).
 Both of which require new, interesting, valuable content, since consumers won’t share junk and search engines don’t return junk high in SERPs (search engine results page — and most consumers don’t look beyond the first page for a link to the information they want).